dcurtis/markdown-mark/README.md

 ##Usage

+You should use this mark to identify user input areas which support Markdown-compiled HTML output or to identify general Markdown support.
 Although you may modify this mark any way you like, without restriction, please respect the following guidelines:

 1. Do not change the aspect ratio of the rounded box enclosure.
 2. Do not change the border radius of the rounded box enclosure.